CulDeVu/culdevu.github.io/thought/2024-05-03-lisp-machine.md

 The address fed into the microcode-address ROM is formed from:

-- instr-type, the first however-many-bits it takes to encode a fundemental type (3 currently)
+- instr-type, the first however-many-bits it takes to encode a fundamental type (3 currently)
 - instr-val, but only enough bits to encode a full type (5 currently)
 - state-val (5 currently, but likely to change)
 - 1 bit for "are the rest of the bits in instr-val zero?"